Stuycs-K/finalprojectapcs-3-chen-sean-chandra-ahana/PROTOTYPE.md

 - [NEW] castle() - calls move and castles the pieces We will use an ArrayList to handle moves.
 This may be inefficient, we can test more options later but the important part is to get things working first.
 Other ideas include recursion or looping through the whole board.

+- [NEW] Uploaded a bunch of sprites from online and a chessboard

 # Project Design